DRPBioAlgoExplore/python-bio-algos/problems/README.md

 ## Hill Climbing Challenge
 In `hillclimbing.py` there are a couple functions that have various local maxima.
-The challenge however, is to find a global maximum within a region.
+The challenge, however, is to find a global maximum within a region.

 #### Tasks
-1. (**NEW**) Write a genetic algorithm to find a global maximum.
+1. **(NEW)** Write a genetic algorithm to find a global maximum.
   - Identify what "organisms" are in this context.
   - Determine what data structure will be useful for encoding this organism's "genome".
   - Pick a method for selecting the surviving population that will make it to the next round of evaluation.